jaison-rajan/Cyclistic_Case_Study/README.md

 Cyclistic’s finance analysts have concluded that annual members are much more profitable than casual riders.

-**Business Task 1: How do annual members and casual riders use Cyclistic bikes differently?**
+**Business Task 1: How do annual members and casual riders use cyclistic bikes differently?**

 **Business Task 2: Recommendation to maximize annaual memberships**

 I'm using Cyclistic's historical trip data and it can be downloaded from [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
 The data has been made available by Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement).
 I chose the data from July 2022 to June 2023 for this case study.